NY Common Pantry

 - Purpose

-- To provide food packages for Mobile Pantry members living in the areas served by Columbia Community Services.
+- The CCS grant was used to provide food packages for Mobile Pantry members living in the areas served by Columbia Community Services.
 In the areas served by CCS, the Mobile Pantry Program provided 9,034 packages in FY22, reaching 598 individuals.

 - Amount